Research

 Our understanding of mechanisms and guiding concepts that operate in electrochemical CO2 Reduction (CO2R) include canonical reaction paths and thermodynamic descriptors for reactivity and selectivity.
 Recent studies have illuminated the effect of catalyst composition, specific ions, dielectric constant, and pH on activation barriers, reaction selectivity, and product selectivity.
 We currently do not have a clear understanding of how these principles translate to RCC, as captured CO2 adducts are intrinsically a different substrate for catalytic conversion with a broad range of molecular diversity.

-To aid the coevolution of catalysts and capture agents, simulations will be used to prescreen potential catalysts for accessible activation barriers to likely transformations, as well as whether the RCC microenvironment can promote catalysis.
-Molecular descriptors of capture agents that are effective predictors of activation barriers and inhibition will be identified and tested experimentally through electrochemical kinetic and mechanistic studies of predicted catalytic intermediates.
+To aid the coevolution of catalysts and capture agents, 4C is using simulations to prescreen potential catalysts for accessible activation barriers to likely transformations, as well as whether the RCC microenvironment can promote catalysis.
+Molecular descriptors of capture agents that are effective predictors of activation barriers and inhibition are identified and tested experimentally through electrochemical kinetic and mechanistic studies of predicted catalytic intermediates.

-4C will define translatable knowledge about CO2R to RCC and identify unique opportunities presented by RCC by tailoring sorbents to enable new catalytic transformations.
+4C is defining translatable knowledge about CO2R to RCC and identify unique opportunities presented by RCC by tailoring sorbents to enable new catalytic transformations.
 The strength in our approach is bridging knowledge between the fields of molecular catalysis, heterogeneous catalysis, and functionalized solvents to develop efficient and selective homogeneous, heterogeneous, and hybrid catalysts for the valorization of captured CO2 to C-based commodities and fuels.

 RCC Integration